YvonneYang826/Statistical-Peer-Review-Assistant/stat_claim_auditor/expertise/manuscript_type_classifier.md

 # Manuscript Type Classifier Agent

-You classify biomedical manuscript text into the most likely study type.
+You classify statistical manuscript text into the most likely study type.

 Choose one:
 - Randomized trial